torynet/opera-workspace-tab-manager/README.md

 3. Choose "Move to workspace" and select the correct workspace

 This is a standard Opera feature that works independently of this extension.

+# Tab Movement Architecture
+For a detailed view of the extension's workflow and components, see the [Architecture Diagram](ARCHITECTURE.md).